 The Slurry Wall was required due to the proximity of the Hudson River.
 The river presented a significant challenge to the planners of the World Trade Centre during construction.
 Before excavation and construction could begin, it was necessary to find a way to prevent river water from seeping into or flooding the site.
 This was done by building a retaining wall, known as the slurry wall.
 Despite fears that it might be breached on 9/11, whereby worsening the impact of the attack, the wall held, a portion of the original wall has been preserved.

 Moving on from there is the Memorial Hall with the photographs of those killed in the attack and the Flag of Remembrance.
 This was conceived in the immediate aftermath of the 9/11 attack.
-It consists of the photographs of the victims transferred to fabric and sown together to form the flag.
+It consists of the photographs of the victims transferred to fabric and sewn together to form the flag.
+There is also a room displaying the photographs of many of those who were killed.

-Outside of the museum stands a memorial to those killed displaying the names of those who perished on that day.
+Outside of the museum stands a memorial to those killed as shown in the main photo at the top of the page.
+Around its sides are the names of those who died.

-Following 9/11 the United Sates was determined to find the top personnel of the al-Qaeda network.
-This led to the hunt for Osama bin Laden, and on May 2, 2011 Osama bin Laden was killed in a raid on his complex in Pakistan by a team of US Navy Seals.
+Following 9/11 the United States was determined to find the top personnel of the al-Qaeda network.
+This led to the hunt for Osama bin Laden, and on May 2, 2011, Osama bin Laden was killed in a raid on his complex in Pakistan by a team of US Navy Seals.

 The whole complex of the museum and memorial is extremely well done, and a very moving place to visit.